SOPHE Internship Program

 Applicant must be able to locate to Washington, D.C. for the duration of the internship session.
 Interns work in the SOPHE National office, located at 10 G St, NE, Suite 605, Washington, D.C., 20002.
 The national office does not offer community or patient interactions.

-- Applicant is currently enrolled or a recent graduate of an educational institution, college, university or continuing education program
+- The applicant is currently enrolled or a recent graduate of an educational institution, college, university or continuing education program

 - Completed two or more years of coursework with a 3.0 GPA or above